Shintensu/Okami-Cheat-Table/README.md

 -Debug Info

--All Techniques and Brushes (Except for Sunrise, Bomb Upgrades and Slash Upgrades)
+-All Dojo Skills and Brushes (Except for Sunrise, Bomb Upgrades and Slash Upgrades)

 -All Divine Instruments and Holy Artifacts